Jim Corrigall

-Jim Corrigall (born May 7, 1946) is a Canadian former football player and coach.
-He was all-star defensive end for the Toronto Argonauts in the Canadian Football League (CFL).
+Jim Corrigall (May 7, 1946 – July 15, 2026) was a Canadian football player and coach.
+He was an all-star defensive end for the Toronto Argonauts in the Canadian Football League (CFL).
 Corrigall served as the head football coach at Kent State University from 1994 to 1997, compiling a record of 8–35–1.
 He was inducted into the Canadian Football Hall of Fame in 1990.

 Early life and college

 Corrigall played football in high school at Scollard Hall, a private boys' school in North Bay, Ontario, and Barrie North Collegiate, in Barrie, Ontario.
 He played his college football at Kent State University.
 During his outstanding university career, Corrigall was selected Most Valuable Sophomore, Best Defensive Lineman, Most Inspirational Player and he was the first Kent State player to be selected to the first team All-Mid-American Conference for three consecutive years.
 His jersey number 79 was retired by Kent State when he graduated.